watefaecz/gencg_h2501_test/readme.md

 #### Rough Sketch
 <img src="Journal/images/ClockDrawing_Cut.jpeg">

-#### Failure / Excursion
-{% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/jkBQXY5LO" width="110%" height="650" frameborder="no"></iframe> {% endraw %}
-I set the satellite orbit radius to be smaller than the Earth radius (so they fly “inside” the planet) and I changed the clock timezone from Europe/Zurich to UTC.
-This fails because the satellites no longer clearly orbit around Earth and the displayed time is not Zurich time, even though the scene still looks like an Earth clock.

 #### Sketch 1: Clock Graphic
 {% raw %} <iframe src="https://editor.p5js.org/lukas01werner/full/QvxOEfCyk" width="110%" height="650" frameborder="no"></iframe> {% endraw %}